mcjazzyfunky/archived-php-logging/README.md

-The purpose of "php-logging" is to provide an as simple as possible logging facade that is completely independent of the actually used logging framework and also completely independent of the underlying logging logic of the application.<br>
+The purpose of "php-logging" is to provide an as simple as possible logging facade that is completely independent of the actually used logging framework and also completely independent of any application specific logging logic.<br>
 The key feature is to provide a simple API for the logging itself plus the possibility to adapt the logging facade easily to the underlying logging system or logic.<br>
-Unlinke other logging facade libraries, "php-logging" does not (and never will) provide any adapters to well-known logging frameworks, it just provides some most simple preexisting adapter to write log entries to one single log file/stream or to simplify customization.<br>
+Unlinke other logging facade libraries, "php-logging" does not (and never will!) provide any adapters to well-known logging frameworks, it just provides some most simple preexisting adapters to write log entries to one single log file/stream or to simplify customization.<br>
 There are no configuration files.
 The idea behind this is that it is often far easier to do the initialization and adaption of the logging facade directly